Siege of Batavia: Second Siege (May–September 1629)

 With lack of supplies and plagued with malaria and cholera that hit the region, the Mataram troops that arrived at Batavia were exhausted.
 Mataram troops established an encampment located south of Batavia in an area now known as Matraman (derived from "Mataraman").
 The Mataram forces besieged Batavia and disrupted Batavia's water supply by polluting the Ciliwung River, causing a cholera plague in Batavia.
-During this second siege Jan Pieterszoon Coen suddenly died on 21 September 1629, most likely because of this cholera outbreak.
+During this second siege, Jan Pieterszoon Coen suddenly died on 21 September 1629, most likely because of the cholera outbreak.
 With internal problems among their commanders, and plagued with illness and a lack of supply, Mataram forces were finally forced to retreat.

 Aftermath

 The Dipati Ukur withdrawal from the campaign and his rebellion weakened the Mataram hold on Priangan that created instability in West Java for several years.
 The Dutch however managed to firmly establish themselves in Java.
 The Batavia campaign failure had led Sultan Agung to shift his conquering ambitions to the east and attack Blitar, Panarukan and the Blambangan in Eastern Java, a vassal of the Balinese kingdom of Gelgel.

 Because of Sultan Agung's harsh discipline against failure, large numbers of Javanese troops refused to return home to Mataram.
 Many of them decided to marry local women and settle down in northern West Java villages.
 This created the rice farming villages on the Pantura (pantai utara: north coast) region of West Java, spanning Bekasi, Karawang, Subang, Indramayu and Cirebon.
 The migration and settlement of the Javanese to Northern West Java created a distinctive culture, that later developed to be quite different from the highland Sundanese and Central Javanese counterparts.

 In the following decades, the VOC successfully expanded their influence by acquiring Buitenzorg and the Priangan highlands, and also Mataram's north coast ports such as Tegal, Kendal and Semarang through concessions in Mataram's expense.
 This was possible primarily due to internal problems within the Mataram court, plagued with succession disputes and struggle for power.
 Some of the former Mataram encampments became place names in Jakarta today, and can be identified by their originally Javanese names, such as Matraman, Paseban and Kampung Jawa.